 Yacon syrup can have some side effects if you eat too much at a time.

-It is very similar to the side effects you get by eating more soluble fiber than you’re used to.
+It’s very similar to the side effects you get by eating more soluble fiber than you’re used to.
 When a lot of it reaches the intestine, it can cause excess gas production.

 This can lead to flatulence, diarrhea, nausea and digestive discomfort.
-For this reason, it is best to start out with a small amount and then work your way up.
+For this reason, it’s best to start out with a small amount and then work your way up.

-If you want to try it out, then make sure to get 100% pure Yacon Syrup, there shouldn’t be anything else added to it.
+If you want to try it out, then make sure to get 100% pure yacon syrup.
+There shouldn’t be anything else added to it.

 A sweet-tasting syrup from the Andes that can help you lose as much weight as an extreme weight loss diet?

-Although yacon syrup is far from being scientifically proven to work, I suppose it is worth a shot if you're curious about it.
+Although yacon syrup is far from being scientifically proven to work, it may be worth a shot as a healthier syrup alternative.